vadimdemedes/pastel/readme.md

 #### Number

-Example that defines a `--size` number option:
+Example that defines a `--age` number option:

 ```tsx
 import React from 'react';